manuelsagra/Zombie-Jumpig/README.md

-# Nodepop API
+# Zombie Jumpig

 A simple arcade game for the [Pokitto](https://pokitto.com/) console written in Java.
+You can also see [the game in Itch.io](https://manuelsagra.itch.io/zombie-jumpig).

 ## Compilation